-The three main types of UK Cavity wall insulation.
+The three main types of Cavity wall insulation.

 1. A popular and widely used insulation product is made from mineral wool insulation, and is known as Rockwool and is made from stone wool – a blend of naturally occurring volcanic diabase rock.